Emergency Root Canal Near Me

 What to do About my Situation?

 Of course, it’s better to have an expert opinion rather than to gamble with your oral health.
-At URBN Dental, you can set up a same-day appointment with the best dentist in Houston.
+At URBN Dental, you can set up a same-day appointment with highly recommended dentist in Houston.
 In case there’s a dental emergency — for instance, if your gums suddenly start bleeding — you can also locate one of our URBN Dental clinics and walk in without an appointment for immediate emergency treatment.

 URBN Dental is equipped with the latest state-of-the-art facilities that include advanced x-rays and other evaluation devices to accurately diagnose your problem.
 Following the evaluation, the dentist discusses your treatment options and explains everything in detail so you know exactly what the procedure includes.
 During the treatment, the dentist uses a numbing gel or anesthetic so you don’t feel any pain or discomfort.